Authors of section

 classifications of wound infection

-When symptoms have been present for less than 2 weeks, and internal fixation implants still provide absolute stability, it may be possible, after thorough debridement and with appropriate antibiotics, to retain them until the fracture is healed.
-Should the infection fail to resolve rapidly, repeated debridement, including implant removal with alternative fixation will be necessary.
+When symptoms have been present for less than two weeks and internal fixation implants still provide appropriate stability, it may be possible, after thorough debridement and with appropriate antibiotics, to retain them until the fracture is healed.
+Should the infection fail to resolve rapidly, repeated debridement, including implant removal with alternative fixation, will be necessary.

 classifications of wound infection